gespinal25/Election_Analysis/README.md

 1. The total number of votes cast in this congressional election are 369,711.

-2. The breakdown of the number of votes and the perecntage of total votes for each county in the precinct is:
+2. The breakdown of the number of votes and the percentage of total votes for each county in the precinct is:
  - Jefferson county have 38,855 votes and the percentage is 10.5%
  - Denver county have 306,055 votes and the percentage is 82.8%
  - Arapahoe county have 24,801 votes and the percentage is 6.7%